 In terms of management, the connection broker handles all desktop provisioning, user role assignments, and scheduled power on and power off times.
 By implementing a vendor-neutral connection broker, management of all your IT resources occurs within a single-pane-of-glass interface.
 As you might imagine, this drastically simplifies the task and makes it possible, for organizations who have not done so already, to comfortably branch out into outside infrastructure or a hybrid cloud solution.

 Effective brokering is paramount to the success of a mixed or hybrid IT environment.
-To take a deeper dive into connection broker technology, check out this webinar.
+To take a deeper dive into current connection broker technology, check out our predictions for 2025.